 DR: And sales might be too caught up in the weeds.

 MH: You see a lot of differences and conflicts sometimes between sales and marketing.
 I believe that the vast majority of the time, people are working with the best of intentions.
-Sales is not trying to just shoehorn people into deals without making sure that they need it, but I think left to their own devices, sales wants to sell, unless you can put a case in front of them that says, listen, you're not going to compel someone to move forward unless they have a fundamental need & here are some tools, messages, & templates to do that.
+Sales is not trying to just shoehorn people into deals without making sure that they need it, but I think left to their own devices, sales wants to sell, unless you can put a case in front of them that says, listen, you're not going to compel someone to move forward unless they have a fundamental need & here are some tools, messages, & marketing proposal templates to do that.
 I think that in the same way, marketing needs to understand that a chatty prospect is not a qualified prospect.
 Someone who attends your webinar isn't necessarily someone who's ready to buy in the next thirty days.
 So, there's a coming together of sales and marketing, against common objectives that I think will help them find quite a bit of common ground.

 DR: In the last couple years we’ve heard that sales and marketing need to get together in the same meetings.
 You’re yet another expert out there that's saying, 'Hey, sales and marketing, hold hands, get together, talk everything out, let's get aligned.'
 Top of mind awareness obviously has always been critical.
 That's mainly the role of marketing in general.
 Can you dig into some ways that marketing teams can do this?